-"My 11-year-old has been enthralled by this fantasy fiction series since the very first book, so much so that I found myself waiting in the cold outside of a local bookstore, waiting for it to open, on the day The Hive Queen was released," says Christie Burnett, a teacher and mom of two.
+"My 11-year-old has been enthralled by this fantasy fiction series since the very first book," says Christie Burnett, a teacher and mom of two.

-The series follows the tales of dragon tribes and their battles, phrophecies, and friendships.
+The series follows the tales of dragon tribes and their battles, prophecies, and friendships.
 Most of the books are written from the point of view of different young dragons with humanlike traits and emotions — making them incredibly relatable to young readers.
-(That said, the newest book, Wings of Fire: Legends: Dragonslayer, is written from the point of view of humans.)
+(That said, Wings of Fire: Legends: Dragonslayer is written from the point of view of humans.)

-These epic stories are known to hook kids on reading, and will get your middle grade reader more excited about books than ever.
+Your kids can also jump right into the series with the Wings of Fire Starter Collection (Pack of 10).
+These epic stories are known to hook kids on reading and will get your upper elementary reader more excited about books than ever before.